-Aichi Biodiversity Target 17 Progress Summary of Progress 847 [1] Exceed On track Some progress No change Moving away Unknown Hong Kong published the first city-level BSAP in late 2016 and earmarked HK\$150 million for implementation.
-Implementation progress is By 2015 each Party has developed (1), adopted as a policy instrument (2), and has commenced implementing (3) an effective, nt (2) , and has (2) Exceed On track Some No Moving Moving away Unknown reported annually to the Advisory Council on the Environment.
+Aichi Biodiversity Target 17 Progress Summary of Progress 841 [1] Exceed On track Some progress No change Moving away Unknown Hong Kong published the first city-level BSAP in late 2016 and earmarked HK\$150 million for implementation.
+Implementation progress is By 2015 each Party has developed (1), adopted as a policy instrument (2), and has commenced implementing (3) an effective, (2) Exceed On track Some progress No change Moving away Unknown reported annually to the Advisory Council on the Environment.
 As significant aspects of Hong participatory and updated national biodiversity strategy and action plan.
 (3) Exceed On track Some progress No change Moving away Unknown Kong's responsibility under the CBD have not been addressed and there is little public participation, the effectiveness of the BSAP is limited.